VarshaDhekekar/VLSI-1/README.md

 flow.tcl — Full Automation
 This script is the main flow controller of OpenLANE.
 As the name implies, it "goes with the flow", executing all design steps:
--Synthesis
+- Synthesis
--Floorplanning
+- Floorplanning
--Placement
+- Placement
--Clock tree synthesis (CTS)
+- Clock tree synthesis (CTS)
--Routing
+- Routing
--DRC/LVS checks
+- DRC/LVS checks
--GDSII generation
+- GDSII generation

 Interactive mode in OpenLANE is essential when you want more control, flexibility, and visibility over each stage of the ASIC design flow.
 Now we need to load all packages which are needed to run the flow using command: ***package require openlane 0.9***